 If you are a contracted author, please refer to the Camden Style Guidelines when preparing your volume.

-Fellows and members of the Society may purchase print copies of these and other Camden titles for £16 per volume by emailing: administration@royalhistsoc.org.
+Fellows and members of the Society may purchase print copies of these, and other available Camden titles, for £16 per volume by emailing: administration@royalhistsoc.org.

 Virtually unknown to scholarship, Lloyd’s diary is not a record of notable events.
 Rather, it is a uniquely quotidian text consisting of regular daily entries documenting the activities and experiences of an individual far removed from great events.